Platform Risk: When Stripe or Wise Can Break You

 Free 2-minute screening across Money, Entity, Tax, and Accountability.

-Payment processors operate risk scoring systems that are rarely visible to account holders.
-Transaction patterns, business category, geography, refund rates, chargeback history — these all feed into models the account holder cannot see or directly influence.
+Payment processors run risk scoring systems you can't see.
+Transaction patterns, business category, geography, refund rates, chargeback history all feed into models you have no visibility into and no ability to influence.
 Stripe's Restricted Businesses Policy and PayPal's User Agreement both grant broad discretion to hold or terminate accounts.

-Many platform-dependent founders earn from clients or customers in multiple countries without tracking which jurisdictions they may have created obligations in.
-The platform income across multiple countries analysis maps the specific sourcing questions that arise — 1099-K thresholds, VAT obligations, and reporting gaps.
-This intersects with permanent establishment risk and tax residency determination in ways that are rarely visible from a payment dashboard.
+If you earn from clients in multiple countries, you may have created tax obligations in jurisdictions you've never thought about.
+Platform income across multiple countries maps the specific questions: 1099-K thresholds, VAT obligations, reporting gaps.
+These intersect with permanent establishment risk and tax residency determination in ways your payment dashboard will never show you.

-This multi-jurisdictional footprint exists whether tracked or not.
-The platform's records describe transactions — they don't describe your structure, your entity's relationship to those transactions, or your obligations arising from them.
-The banking redundancy guide maps a three-layer approach to ensuring that no single platform failure halts all operations.
+This footprint exists whether you track it or not.
+Platform records describe transactions.
+They don't describe your structure, your entity's relationship to those transactions, or your obligations arising from them.
+The banking redundancy guide covers a three-layer approach so no single platform failure halts everything.

 Get structural patterns other founders miss